Douglas A-4 Skyhawk: Vietnam War era

+A USN A-4E is attacking a train in North Vietnam with a Zuni rocket.

 From 1956 onwards, Navy Skyhawks were the first aircraft to be deployed outside of the U.S. armed with the AIM-9 Sidewinder.
 On strike missions, the Skyhawk's normal role, air-to-air armaments were used for self-defense.
-In the early to mid-1960s, standard U.S. Navy A-4B Skyhawk squadrons were assigned to provide fighter protection for anti-submarine warfare aircraft operating from some Essex-class anti-submarine warfare carriers; these aircraft retained their ground- and sea-attack capabilities.
+In the early to mid-1960s, standard USN A-4B Skyhawk squadrons were assigned to provide fighter protection for antisubmarine warfare (ASW) aircraft operating from some Essex-class ASW carriers; these aircraft retained their ground- and sea-attack capabilities.
 The A-4B lacked an air-to-air radar, and it required visual identification of targets and guidance from either ships or an airborne Grumman E-1 Tracer AEW aircraft.

-Lightweight and safer to land on smaller decks, Skyhawks would later also play a similar role flying from Australian, Argentinean, and Brazilian upgraded World War II surplus light ASW carriers, which were unable to operate most large modern fighters.
-Primary air-to-air armament consisted of the internal 20 mm (.79 in) Colt cannons and ability to carry an AIM-9 Sidewinder missile on both underwing hardpoints, later additions of two more underwing hardpoints on some aircraft made for a total capacity of four AAMs.
+Lightweight and safer to land on smaller decks, Skyhawks later also played a similar role flying from Australian, Argentinean, and Brazilian upgraded World War II-surplus light ASW carriers, which were unable to operate most large, modern fighters.
+Primary air-to-air missile (AAM) armament consisted of the internal 20 mm (.79 in) Colt cannons and ability to carry an AIM-9 Sidewinder missile on both underwing hardpoints, later additions of two more underwing hardpoints on some aircraft made for a total capacity of four AAMs.

-A U.S. Navy A-4E attacking a train in North Vietnam with a Zuni rocket.